MattThommes/amplify-react-app/readme/README.dev.md

 ```
 ⚠️ For new projects, we recommend starting with AWS Amplify Gen 2, our new code-first developer experience.
 Get started at https://docs.amplify.aws/react/start/quickstart/
 ?
-Do you want to continue with Amplify Gen 1? (y/N) ›
+Do you want to continue with Amplify Gen 1? (y/N) › y
 ```

-Respond with 'y' to continue with Gen 1.

 Next you might see: